In terms of what to wear to an interview, men and women have the same rules:

-Having said that, if you fall in these two categories, info sessions could be very helpful:
+Having said that, if you fall into these two categories, info sessions could be very helpful:

-- If you come from a non-target school and somehow able to attend this info session at a target school.
-Because otherwise it’s pretty hard for you to break into campus recruiting.
+If you come from a non-target school and are somehow able to attend this info session at a target school.
+Because otherwise, it’s pretty hard for you to break into campus recruiting.

 How to Make the Best Use of Big 4 Information Sessions

 The main purpose is to develop firm contacts as a source for advice, interview and case prep, and potential reference in the future.
 If you attend a big info session with lots of associates and seniors, it is the most efficient way to collect business cards.

 Recruiters are helpful but you can get to know them in other events.